vilewired/Discord-Friend-Link-Generator/README.md

+# OUTDATED

+They got rid of both the endpoint and the js command to create this invite, I will not search for alternatives.

+# OUTDATED

 # Discord-Friend-Link-Generator
 This is a Friend Link Generator written in python for discord.
 It uses discord's latest api (currently v9) to get a friend link code.
 These are very similar to the server invite links and look like this when you send them in Discord: